 My desire to explore this issue began when my dad’s death ended an intense half-century love affair, leaving my still-vibrant mother struggling to face a new life alone.
-That same year, a 78-year-old uncle who’d never even dated suddenly met a woman, and they fell madly in love, like teenagers, behind the bedroom door.
-Trying to understand the needs of those closest to me, I searched the media for stories where seniors spoke openly about their intimate, emotional lives, but found very few.
+That same year, a 78-year-old uncle, who’d never married or even dated, met an 80-year-old woman, and they fell madly in love, like teenagers, behind a locked bedroom door.
+Trying to understand the needs of those closest to me, I searched for stories where seniors spoke openly about their intimate, emotional lives, but found very few.

 And so, when a ‘healthy aging’ coalition in Rochester, NY announced a speed dating event exclusively for 70- to 90-year-olds (at which many chuckled), it struck me as both iconoclastic and obvious.
 Here was a unique chance to discover how age affects our desire to start over, to be held once again in someone’s arms, to seek new companionship and affection.
 And so I set out with one question: Do decades of life and loss constrict our hearts, or might time develop them in unexpected ways?